-- Increase the reliability of the unicast transmissions and communications within a group of vehicles by reducing the collision probability and exploiting the advantage of semi-persistent scheduling. - Better resource utilization and better throughput to guarantee a minimum quality of service for see-through type of applications over the direct V2V interface also in the absence of network coverage.
+Use Cases Main Benefits Periodic V2V unicast messages with high reliability and strict latency constraints.
+Increase the reliability of the unicast transmissions and communications within a group of vehicles by reducing the collision probability and exploiting the advantage of semi-persistent scheduling.
+Addressed use cases: cooperative perception UC2 (both see-through form and the form based on cooperative perception messages (CPM).
+Better resource utilization and better throughput to guarantee a minimum Addressed challenges: How to assure reliability for unicast communication or broadcast within a group (two or more vehicles). applications over the direct V2V interface also in the absence of network coverage.